skilesare/immortality/achieving_supersociety/the-loan-officer.md

 This new arrangement will be a hit to the commercial banking industry but a benefit to humanity.
-We are not sorry for ruining the banks industry.
+I am not sorry for ruining the banking industry.